 Positive reinforcement | Praise efforts to face challenges |

-How good parenting Help Kids Navigate Social Challenges
+How parenting Help Kids Navigate Social Challenges

 Helping Kids Navigate Social Challenges